benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 Cohen, Julie E., What Privacy Is For (November 5, 2012).
 Harvard Law Review, Vol. 126, 2013.
 Available at SSRN: http://ssrn.com/abstract=2175406

 Innovation also requires room to tinker, and therefore thrives most fully in an environment that values and preserves spaces for tinkering.
 A society that permits the unchecked ascendancy of surveillance infrastructures, which dampen and modulate behavioral variability, cannot hope to maintain a vibrant tradition of cultural and technical innovation.
-Efforts to repackage pervasive surveillance as innovation — under the moniker “Big Data” — are better understood as efforts to enshrine the methods and values of the modulated society at the heart of our system of knowledge pro- duction.
+Efforts to repackage pervasive surveillance as innovation — under the moniker “Big Data” — are better understood as efforts to enshrine the methods and values of the modulated society at the heart of our system of knowledge production.
 The techniques of Big Data have important contributions to make to the scientific enterprise and to social welfare, but as engines of truth production about human subjects they deserve a long, hard second look.

-Innovative practice is threatened most directly when circumstances impose intellectual regimentation, pre- scribing orthodoxies and restricting the freedom to tinker.
-It thrives most fully when circumstances yield serendipitous encounters with new resources and ideas, and afford the intellectual and material breathing room to experiment with them.48 breathing room to experiment with them.When the predicate conditions for innovation are described in this way, the problem with characterizing privacy as anti-innovation be- comes clear: it is modulation, not privacy, that poses the greater threat to innovative practice.
+Innovative practice is threatened most directly when circumstances impose intellectual regimentation, prescribing orthodoxies and restricting the freedom to tinker.
+It thrives most fully when circumstances yield serendipitous encounters with new resources and ideas, and afford the intellectual and material breathing room to experiment with them.
+48

+When the predicate conditions for innovation are described in this way, the problem with characterizing privacy as anti-innovation becomes clear: it is modulation, not privacy, that poses the greater threat to innovative practice.
 Regimes of pervasively distributed surveillance and modulation seek to mold individual preferences and behavior in ways that reduce the serendipity and the freedom to tinker on which innovation thrives.
 The suggestion that innovative activity will persist unchilled under conditions of pervasively distributed surveillance is simply silly; it derives rhetorical force from the cultural construct of the liberal subject, who can separate the act of creation from the fact of surveillance.
-As we have seen, though, that is an unsustainable fic- tion.
+As we have seen, though, that is an unsustainable fiction.
 The real, socially constructed subject responds to surveillance quite differently — which is, of course, exactly why government and commercial entities engage in it.
-Clearing the way for innovation re- quires clearing the way for innovative practice by real people.
-Innova- tive practice in turn requires breathing room for critical self- determination and physical spaces within which the everyday practice of tinkering can thrive.
+Clearing the way for innovation requires clearing the way for innovative practice by real people.
+Innovative practice in turn requires breathing room for critical selfdetermination and physical spaces within which the everyday practice of tinkering can thrive.

-what about skunkworks?
+Which brings into question the future of clandestine innovation, often referred to as "skunkworks" [^8].